-- 5. Teaching load and overload assignments: - No instructor or chairperson having a full-time assignment a. shall be assigned or permitted more than ten (10) equated semester hours of overload each academic year with no more than six (6) equated overload hours a semester.
+5. Teaching load and overload assignments:

+a.
+No instructor or chairperson having a full-time assignment shall be assigned or permitted more than fifteen (15) equated semester hours of overload each academic year with no more than nine (9) equated overload hours a semester.
 These equated credit hours shall be calculated based on the equated credit hours as represented on the official course outline form on file with the college.
-Not included in this calculation are equated hours in the form of additional stipends for such activities as teaching online or in a distance learning environment, advisement, additional duties The above calculation is used for compensation, etc. determination of maximum overload assignment and shall have no bearing on overload compensation.
-By mutual consent of the instructor, Division Chairperson, and Vice President for Academic Services, this regulation may be waived. - b.
+Not included in this calculation are equated hours in the form of additional stipends for such activities as teaching online or in a distance learning environment, advisement, additional duties compensation, etc. The above calculation for determination of maximum used overload assignment and shall have no bearing on overload compensation.
+By written mutual consent of the instructor, Division Chairperson, and Vice President for Academic Services, this regulation may be waived.

+- b.
 No instructor will be required to teach more than thirty (30) equated semester hours per academic year. - c.
 Overload assignments for each instructor will be designated at the time the course schedule is finalized by the Vice President for Academic Service's office. - d.
-Instructors who do not make their normal teaching load during the fall and spring semesters will be subject to the following conditions: - 1) The instructor may elect a prorata salary reduction on the basis of the number of equated hours actually taught compared to a minimum of thirty (30) equated semester hours. - 2) Accept one (1) or more assignments relating to the instructor's qualifications by direction of the College which will provide the equivalent to a full teaching load based on three (3) clock hours of effort per week for each equated hour of load to satisfy the minimum requirements.
+Instructors who do not make their normal teaching load during the fall and spring semesters will be subject to the following conditions: - 1) The instructor may elect a prorata salary reduction on the basis of the number of equated hours actually taught compared to a minimum of thirty (30) equated semester hours. - 2) Accept one (1) or more assignments relating to the instructor's qualifications by direction of the College which will provide the equivalent to a full teaching load based on three (3) clock hours of effort per week for each equated hour of load to satisfy the minimum requirements. - 3) If the instructor elects not to accept option 1 or 2, the Vice President for Academic Services shall assign the instructor to an equivalent summer load, provided assignments are available. - 6.
+No Division Chairperson will assign himself/herself or any other instructor an overload assignment in a given semester within a specific teaching field when any other member of the division qualified in that field does not have a full load.

-- 3) If the instructor elects not to accept option 1 or 2, the Vice President for Academic Services shall assign the instructor to an equivalent summer load, provided assignments are available. - 6.
-No Division Chairperson will assign himself/herself or any other instructor an overload assignment in a given semester within a specific teaching field when any other member of the division qualified in that field does not have a full load. - 7.
-Division Chairpersons will have faculty status and will teach a minimum of fifteen (15) equated credit hours per academic year.
+7. Division Chairpersons will have faculty status and will teach a minimum of fifteen (15) equated credit hours per academic year.
 The Division Chairperson's administrative duties shall be specified in a separate standard agreement between the Division Chairperson and the College.
-The appropriate vice president will solicit voluntary, individual feedback from the faculty concerning the performance of their Division Chair/supervisor annually.Each academic year, the appropriate vice president will solicit voluntary, individual feedback from the faculty concerning the performance of their Division Chair/supervisor annually.Each academic year, the appropriate vice president will solicit voluntary, individual feedback from the faculty concerning the performance of their division chair/supervisor. - 8.
-Distance Education - a.
-Interactive Video-Based Courses - 1) An instructor shall receive 1.33 semester hours of credit toward instructional load for each equated credit hour (ECH) of interactive video classes offered at one (1) base station and one (1) or more remote sites. - 2) The mutual consent of the instructor, division chairperson and Vice President for Academic Services is required in order to offer interactive video classes with more than 2 remote sites. - 3) An Interactive Video Based Distance Education Committee shall convene when deemed necessary by the College or the Association to establish guidelines governing the offering of all distance learning courses that originate from sources other than Lake Land College.
-The committee will be made up of the Vice

-President of Academic Services and two (2) administrative appointments made by him/her and three (3) faculty members appointed by the Association President.
+Each academic year, the appropriate vice president will solicit voluntary, individual feedback from the faculty concerning the performance of their division chair/supervisor.

+8. Distance Education

+a.
+Interactive Video-Based Courses

+- 1) An instructor shall receive 1.33 semester hours of credit toward instructional load for each equated credit hour (ECH) of interactive video classes offered at one (1) base station and one (1) or more remote sites. - 2) The mutual consent of the instructor, division chairperson and Vice President for Academic Services is required in order to offer interactive video classes with more than 2 remote sites. - 3) An Interactive Video Based Distance Education Committee shall convene when deemed necessary by the College or the Association to establish guidelines governing the offering of all distance learning courses that originate from sources other than Lake Land College.
+The committee will be made up of the Vice President of Academic Services and two (2) administrative appointments made by him/her and three (3) faculty members appointed by the Association President.